ayrat555/ayrat555.github.io/_posts/2023-01-21-submitting-ton-transaction.md

   overlay_image: /images/2023-01-08-ton.jpeg
 ---

-In my previous post I wrote my thoughts on the TON blockchain and breifly mentioned a project I wrote for the Elixir programming language to interact with TON.
-In this post I'll give a step by step instruction for submitting transaction using my library.
+In [my previous post](/elixir/blockchain/ton/) I wrote my thoughts on the TON blockchain and briefly mentioned a project I wrote for the Elixir programming language to interact with TON.
+In this post, I'll give a step by step instructions for submitting transactions using my library.

 ## TON SDK for Elixir

-[ton](https://github.com/ayrat555/ton) has basic funtionailty for working with user wallets and submmitting transactions.
+[ton](https://github.com/ayrat555/ton) has basic functionality for working with user wallets and submitting transactions.
 Its features:

-- Create a secret and public key pair from a mnemonic
+- Create a key pair from a mnemonic
 - Deploy a [v4r2](https://ton.org/docs/participate/wallets/contracts#wallet-v4) wallet contract
 - Parse a TON address
 - Create transaction data (boc) which can be submitted using TON API